camunda/camunda-docs/docs/components/console/manage-clusters/settings.md

 ---
 id: settings
 title: Settings
-description: "Manage your cluster settings or permanently delete the cluster."
+description: "Manage your cluster settings using resource-based authorizations, automatic cluster updates, and user task restrictions, or permanently delete the cluster."
 ---

-In this document, learn how to manage your cluster settings using resource-based authorizations, automatic cluster updates, and user task restrictions, or permanently delete the cluster.
+Manage your cluster settings using resource-based authorizations, automatic cluster updates, and user task restrictions, or permanently delete the cluster.

+## Manage cluster settings

+To manage your cluster settings:

+1. Navigate to **Console**, and select the **Clusters** tab.
+2. Select the cluster you want to manage, and select the **Settings** tab.
+3. Enable/disable cluster settings as required, or delete the cluster.

 ![Cluster settings](./img/cluster-settings.png)